-This policy is in line with our teaching and learning policy and equality of opportunity policy and aims to support inclusion for all of our children.
-The responsibility for the management of this policy falls to the Headteacher; the day-to-day operation of the policy is the responsibility of the Special Educational Needs Co-ordinator (SENCo).
-The Governing Body, Headteacher and the SENCo will work together closely to ensure that this policy is working effectively.
+This policy is in line with our teaching and learning policy, relationships policy and equality of opportunity policy and aims to support inclusion for all of our children.
+The responsibility for the management of this policy falls to the Headteacher; the day-to-day operation of the policy is the responsibility of the Special Educational Needs Co-ordinator (SENDCo).
+The Governing Body, Headteacher and the SENDCo will work together closely to ensure that this policy is working effectively.

 High quality teaching is that which is differentiated to meet the needs of the majority of pupils.
-Some pupils will need something additional to and different from what is provided for the majority of pupils; this is special educational provision and we will use our best endeavours to ensure that provision is made for those who need it.
+Some pupils will need something "additional to and different from" what is provided for the majority of pupils; this is special educational provision and we will use our best endeavours to ensure that provision is made for those who need it.

 LITTLETOWN School will do its best to ensure that the necessary provision is made for any pupil who has special educational needs or disabilities.
-We will ensure that all staff in the school are able to identify and provide for those pupils who have special educational needs or disabilities to allow pupils with SEND to join in the activities of the school.
+We will ensure that all staff in the school are able to identify and provide for those pupils who have special educational needs and/or disabilities to allow pupils with SEND to join in the activities of the school.
+Identification will be done through the Graduated Response Tool.